Food Hygiene & Safety

 What is the effect of Temperature on Food Safety?

-To slow down the microbial growth, foods should be stored at lower temperatures and cooked at higher temperatures.
+To slow down microbial growth, you should store food at lower temperatures and cook it at higher temperatures.
 Cooking food above 60°C can kill microorganisms.
-Thus you need to be cautious about the exact temperature at which food should be cooked or preserved to ensure food safety.
+To ensure food safety, you should be cautious about the food cooking and preservation temperature.

 What is the Temperature Danger Zone for Food?